(for veterinary information only)

 BRAND NAME: ELAVIL

-Amitriptyline was developed out of a need in human medicine for anti-anxiety medications in the treatment of mental illness though, in humans, it has gained some popularity for the treatment of chronic pain syndromes, especially interstitial cystitis.
+Amitriptyline was developed out of a need in human medicine for anti-anxiety and anti-depressant medications in the treatment of mental illness though, in humans, it has gained some popularity for the treatment of chronic pain syndromes, especially interstitial cystitis.

 This medication creates its effects via several mechanisms: